 The BBB has closed 7 complaints against Armada Corporation in the past three years, with 3 complaints closed in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since April 2015, the Consumer Financial Protection Bureau (CFPB) has closed 13 complaints against Armada.
 Justia lists at least 4 cases of civil litigation involving Armada Corporation.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
-It is also unlikely Armada Corp. would sue you for a debt you may not owe or they cannot validate.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
+It is also unlikely Armada would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases filed in Federal Court

 In June 2011, in United States District Court, Western District of Washington at Tacoma, a judge issued an Order in a case alleging several violations of the FDCPA.
 In this case, the plaintiff allegedly bounced a $25.00 check to a nail salon in 2005.
 Three years later, Armada Corp sent the plaintiff a Notice of Dishonor, which read, in part: